 The lymphatic system stretches all across the human body, which helps clear waste, toxins, and bacteria from systems and exterminates them, preserving the biological integrity of your organs.
 Specifically, the lymphatic system is comprised of lymph fluid, lymph nodes, and over six hundred lymph vessels, along with other organs and glands.

 Other organs that participate in the lymphatic system are the thymus, adenoids, spleen, and tonsils.
 Lymph nodes are distributed all over the body and act as processing centers for the lymphatic system.
 Practically every cell in the human body interacts with the lymphatic system.
-Mostly, the lymphatic system plays the role of both garbage collector and exterminator for our cells, and the waste from their cleaning projects is trafficked to the lymph nodes for further processing and evacuation.
+Mostly, the lymphatic system plays the role of both garbage collectors and exterminator for our cells, and the waste from their cleaning projects is trafficked to the lymph nodes for further processing and evacuation.

 The Spleen: The Core of the Lymphatic System